 Hi you!

 This website includes a compilation of my collegiate writings and projects which represent a continuous exploration of community, culture, and identity.
-I also dive into the ideology of social change and reform especially in the realms of education and immigration.
+I dive into the ideology of social change and reform especially in the realms of education, immigration, and gender.

 Welcome to my vision of the communities and vast cultures around me.
 I hope you enjoy!